aaronzomback/aaronzomback/README.md

 I'm a full stack engineer at [Bricks](https://www.bricks.co/) based in Montpellier, FR.

-Experienced working with Javascript, Typescript, Python, Node, Express, GraphQL, React, and Ruby on Rails, as well as studying part-time in Georgia Tech's Master of Computer Science program.
+Experienced working with Javascript, Typescript, & Node.
+Currently studying part-time in Georgia Tech's Master of Computer Science program with an interest in networks, systems, and interactive intelligence.

 I believe that working with technology has ethical implications, and so like the story of Icarus; we must be careful of not flying too close to the sun, but speed along at just the right altitude to avoid burning our wings.